chris-mcginnis-ucsf/MULTI-seq/README.md

 This sample barcode UMI count matrix can be used as the input for the MULTI-seq sample classification workflow (discussed below), or alternative classification strategies (Seurat, DemuxEM, etc.).

-## MULTIseq sample classification workflow
+## MULTI-seq sample classification workflow
 R functions found in 'MULTIseq.Classification.Suite.R' can applied to MULTI-seq sample barcode UMI count matrices to classify cells into sample groups.
 The MULTI-seq sample classification workflow builds upon concepts borrowed from Cell-Hashing (Stoeckius et al., 2018) and Perturb-seq (Adamson et al., 2016; Dixit et al., 2016) and can be split into five distinct steps:
 1. Model the probability density function for each normalized sample barcode UMI distribution using Gaussian-kernal density estimation (as in Perturb-Seq)
 2. Define local maxima corresponding to positive cells (highest maxima) and background cells (mode)